Arthur-Lozano/data-structures-and-algorithms/linkedList/README.md

 - Uitlize the value and next properties of the nodes within a linklist to insert before, after, and append new nodes

+# k-th value from the end of a linked list.

+###

+- Utilize binary search

+## Challenge CC6

+- Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

+## Approach & Efficiency

+- Create a method to find the length of the Linked List
+- Find the k from the end and return the value